bhaskarmac/simplegallery/README.md

 ### Todo

+1. Displaying the loading image while all images loaded
-1. Implementation like plugin structure
+2. Implementation like plugin structure
-2. Add options like setting different options for gallery
+3. Add options like setting different options for gallery
-3. Optimization of code
+4. Optimization of code